Information about building processes, return/exchange policies, shipping information, and more.

 Floor Stands also allow optimal setup of the Orcas when alone or with a single or a pair of subwoofers.
 This is an affordable option for those wanting full frequency response on a budget.

 A pair of Orcas alone can also make very satisfying bass for most music listeners, especially for those in a small apartment, studio, cubical, or other environments that discourage the lowest bass notes that can potentially annoy neighbors.
 In that case, their lack of the lowest bass notes is an asset because they can be listened to at overall louder, more pleasing levels without bother.

-The most observant listeners notice as well that quite a bit of break-in helps them to develop their final character and true abilities to sound beautiful at low or high volumes, which happens some time between 100-400 hours depending on use (although they will sound great right out of the box).
+The most observant listeners notice as well that quite a bit of break-in helps them to develop their final character and true abilities to sound beautiful at low or high volumes, which happens some time between 100-200 hours depending on use (although they will sound great after 10 hours of play).
 The main changes that takes place in the sound of an Orca, Marlin or Triton during breakin is more, better, and deeper bass to accompany the slowly blossoming midrange and ever smoother treble.